-Learn a Few Simple Pastry-Techniques When Working with Dough
+Learn a Few Simple Pastry-Techniques

-improve the look of your rhubarb
+And, wouldn't some simple tips to improve the look of your rhubarb pies or tarts come in handy?

 It's heartbreaking to serve pies especially that do not have